No Regrets (Faye Wong album)

 No Regrets (Chinese: 執迷不悔), also translated as Stubborn and Regretless and Never Deplore, is the fifth Cantonese studio album recorded by Chinese singer Faye Wong.
 It was released on 5 February 1993, under Cinepoly.
-The title track was released in both Cantonese and Mandarin.
+The title track was released in both Cantonese and Mandarin.According to The Straits Times on 8 October 1993, Unregrettably Obsessive sold 300,000 copies in Hong Kong.

 Background and development

 By the time of the album's release, Wong was already established a substantial fanbase in Hong Kong.
 She wrote the Mandarin lyrics for the ballad "No Regrets", released as a hit single.
 The similarly titled album was released in February 1993 and became an instant best-seller.

 Composition

 Although the songs were mostly soft contemporary arrangements, a popular style in Hong Kong, it also had a few dance songs and two versions of the title track: Wong's Mandarin song, and the other with Cantonese lyrics by Chen Shao Qi (the Mandarin version is by far the more popular one).